CodeMC/Documentation/docs/services/ci/setups/maven-job.md

 ## Final Steps

 1. Press the **Save** Button to save your changes and be redirected to your Project's Job page.
-2. To start a new Build, press the **Build Now** button.
+2. To start a new Build, press the :jenkins-play: **Build Now** button.
 3. CodeMC will now queue a new Build to be made.
-    To see the console of your job, press the rotating icon next to the build number in the **Build History** Section.
+    To see the console of your job, press the rotating icon next to the build number in the **Builds** Section.